ademirhan/quikstor-thirdparty-access/docs/Overview.md

 # QuikStor Third-Party API Documentation

 The QuikStor API model will allow vendors to integrate QuikStor Cloud Application with any third-party self storage property management system.
 The API documentation gives you access to all supported functions of our service.
-The simple web requests over HTTP protocols (GET, POST and PUT methods) encoded in JSON or XML formatted data allows us to provide access to the system accross multiple platform and devices.
+The simple web requests over HTTP protocols (GET, POST and PUT methods) encoded in JSON formatted data allows us to provide access to the system accross multiple platform and devices.

 QuikStor API is a Hybrid between REST (Representational State Transfer) and customized API based cloud service for requesting data and sending data to our QuikStor database.